Perform Prerequisites for Deploying Management Gateway

 This is the recommended method to create certificates.

-If the parameter GatewayCertOcid is not set in the response file, the Gateway attempts to create the required certificates and other required entities automatically.
+If the parameter GatewayCertOcid is not set in the response file, the Management Gateway attempts to create the required certificates and other required entities automatically.

 If the Management Gateway is configured in high availability mode, and the load balancer and Management Gateway are in different domains, see Advanced Configuration Management Gateway High Availability for details.